rumbleeed/rumbleeed/README.md

 Hey!
 My name is Nikolay.
-I am a mini coder on python, javascript, html+css.
+I am a web and minecraft developer (coder-paster?)
-I am the head of the b12 project and a technical support of the hachclient .
-Follow the links and subscribe!
+I am the tech admin and co-owner of SkyHaven server and manager of hachclient.fun Follow the links and subscribe!